-Below is the latest colourful dashboard updated from 20 October 2017 by one of our research partners, Ineichen Research & Management (IR&M).
+Set out below is the latest colourful dashboard updated on 11 October 2018 from one of our research partners, Ineichen Research & Management (IR&M).

 A refresh on the columns

 Looking at each of the factors, broadly from left to right, the first five columns set out IR&M’s interpretation of various recent economic data released in those counties and whether it is generally improving or deteriorating.
 The EPS change column in the middle is a very important indicator of whether profits estimates for the next year are rising or falling.
 The final three columns look at the momentum (or technicals) in the various global share markets.